-The best sketch of the "beautiful duch-ess of Devonshire" when she was in all the bloom of baauty, in 1791, is given by the vivacious Fanny Burney, whose admirable and lively and most dramatic scenes and deserve to be.
-She was paying a visit to Lady Spencer, then living in Bath, during the season : "Presently followed two ladics.
-Lady Spencer, with a look and manner warmly announcing pleasure in what she was doing, then introduced me to the first of them, say ing 'Duchess of Devonshire, Miss Burney,' She made me a very civil compliment upon hoping my health was recovering, and Lady Spencer then, slightly, as if unavoidably, said, 'Lady Elizabeth Forster.'
+The best sketch of the "beautiful duchess of Devonshire" when she was in all the bloom of baauty, in 1791, is given by the vivacious Fanny Burney, whose admirable and lively and most dramatic scenes and portraits are scarcely appreciated as they deserve to be.
+She was paying a visit to Lady Spencer, then living in Bath, during the season: "Presently followed two ladies.
+Lady Spencer, with a look and manner warmly announcing pleasure in what she was doing, then introduced me to the first of them, say ing 'Duchess of Devonshire, Miss Burney.
+She made me a very civil compliment upon hoping my health was recovering, and Lady Spencer then, slightly, as if unavoidably, said, 'Lady Elizabeth Forster.'

-"I did not find so much beauty in her as I expected, notwithstanding the variations of accounts; but I found far more of man-ner, politeness, and gentle quiet.
+"I did not find so much beauty in her as I expected, notwithstanding the variations of accounts; but I found far more of manner, politeness, and gentle quiet.
 She seems by nature to possess the highest animal spirits, but she appeared to me not hap-py.
-I thought she looked oppressed and thin, though there was a native cheerful-ness about her which I fancy scarce ever deserts her.
+I thought she looked oppressed and py.
+I thought she looked oppressed and thin, though there was a native cheerfulness about her which I fancy scarce over deserts her.

 "She now conversed with me wholly, and in so soberly, sensible, and quiet a manner, as I had imagined incompatible with her powers.
 Too much and too little credit have variously been given her.
 We talked over my late tour, Bath waters, and the king's illness.
-This, which was led to by accident, was here a tender subject, con-sidering her heading the regency squadron.
-I fancy that no one has just in the same way treated it with her grace before ; howway treated it with her grace before; how-ever, she took all in good part, though to have found me retired in discontent had perhaps been more congenial to her."
-The lady who was with her, and her bosom friend was a person of no ordinary at-tractions.
-Indeed, she was so alluring that Mrs. Gibbon declared that no man could withstand her; that she could make the Lord Chancellor come down from off his wool-sack, This lady was destined to take her place and to succeed her as Duchess of Devonshire.
+This, which was led to by accident, was here a tender subject, considering her heading the regency squadron.
+I fancy that no one has just in the same way treated it with her grace before; however, she took all in good part, though to have found me retired in discontent had perhaps been more congenial to her.'

+The lady who was with her, and her bosom friend was a person of no ordinary attractions.
+Indeed, she was so alluring that Mrs. Gibbon declared that no man could withstand her; that she could make the Lord Chancellor come down from off his wool-sack, This lady was destined to take her place and to succeed her as Duchess of